markstringer-dti/markstringer-dti.github.io/dti.md

 "You aren't paying us."

+"We showed this interface to some potential users, and they hated it."

 It's extremely useful to understand that the boss might be a in a team where she doesn't have psychological safety.
 But the problem we still have is that we need to tell the boss things that the boss doesn't want to hear.

 This again reminds me of some of the ideas that Keith Johnstone talks about in his book "Impro."

-Johstone been trying to get the students that he was working with to have natural sounding conversations on stage.
+Johnstone had been trying to get the students that he was working with to have natural sounding conversations on stage.
 He'd tried all kinds of things and hadn't managed to get anything to work.
 Finally, after another day of struggling, he went home and turned on the TV.
 There was a programme by the biologist and writer Desmon Morris.
 Morris was talking about a community of chimps.
 He explained that pretty much everything that chimps do - who they sit with, who they eat with, who they have sex with, can be explained as a status transaction.
 When one chimp grooms another, the chimp that is doing the grooming is affirming that they are lower in status than the chimp that gets groomed.

 The point that Morris made in the TV programme was that most of these status-based exchanges aren't huge.
 There are no fights involved, there is no chest beating.
 The exchanges are tiny, fractional indications of who is higher and lower status.
 Who sits highest on the tree.
 Who is groomed first when two near equals agree to groom each other.

-So the next day, Johnstone went back to his studio and asked his students to improvise scenes.
+The next day, Johnstone went back to his studio and asked his students to improvise scenes.
 He had only one instruction for his students.
-Whatever one person said, the other person should try to lift themselves, or lower themselves in status with their reply.
+Whatever one person said, the other person should try to lift themselves, or lower themselves, just slightly, in status with their reply.

+To Johnstone's delight, the result was that his students managed to produce natural sounding conversations.

+"Are you going anywhere nice on your holidays?"

+"Tahiti."

+"Ooh, that's sounds amazing, I'd love to go to Tahiti."

+"Well, my husband is working out in the South Pacific, so it's easiest if I go out and holiday near where he is?
+Are you going anywhere nice?"

+"Ibiza."

+"Oh I love Ibiza.
+We used to go there all the time before we had kids."

+"It's my first time."

+"Oh, I'm sure you'll love it."

+OK - now read this again.
+Who is high status?
+And what does the high status person do to (slightly) lower their status?
+Does this sound like a realistic conversation?

 This is a problem that project managers are always wrestling with.
 Bad news is humbling.
+Delivering it is a status transaction.
 Johnstone's insight is that in real life nearly everything is a status transaction.
 This is really bad news for project managers.
 But it explains a lot of the negative and unhelpful behaviour that we see from bosses when they get bad news.

-And I think I fucked this up for most of my career as a project manager.
-I think I might have - just now - realised that I've been repeatedly fucking this up.
+It also explains why so many teams recognise the bad news and then tell nobody about it.

 Why do Kings shoot the messenger?
 Because in that moment when the messenger arrives and spills the bad news, the messenger is lowering the status of the king.
 This is intolerable for the king.
 And in that moment he can easily solve the status problem.
 Sure the battle is lost.
 But he can have the messenger shot.
 So, guess what?

 What we've established from the beginning of this chapter is that if you don't tackle the pirate ships that you see on the horizon, your project will be a disaster.
 What we've also established is that the people who came up with the idea for a project will always be resistant to your spotting of the pirate ships.
 As a project manager, you might see your main job as managing this contradiction.

-What I want to say is this.
 If we all wait until we aren't scared to start tackling the pirate ship, the pirates will already have boarded and we'll be walking the plank.
 If we're working on the team, or if we're managing the team, we need to act, even when we're afraid.

-If we're one of the bosses, it's our job to reward courage and provide cover for candour.
+As well as drawing the valuable distinction between social friction and intellectual friction, Timothy R Clark highlights a trade off between cover and candour.
+If we're one of the bosses, it's our job to reward courage.
+What's courage, it's doing the right thing, in spite of our fears and provide cover for candour.
 And in turn, that requires courage on our part as bosses, because *our* bosses might not like the truth either.

+And here comes and admissions.
+I think I fucked this up for most of my career as a project manager.

+How?
 I think sometimes I've been unaware of this status transaction.
 And I think sometimes, I've mistakenly thought that I can exploit it.
 That I can raise my stature relative to my boss by pointing to the bad news.
 This has never turned out well.
 This is a bit of a revelation for me, just now, writing this book.
+The challenge is to point to the pirate ship on the horizon and tackle it.
+What makes this even more of a challenge is to find a way of doing that that doesn't undermine the bosses.
+This is my revelation - if, even subconsiously, even a little bit, you're also trying to use the fact that you've spotted this problem as a way of elevating your own status, things will go very badly indeed.

 I've spent most of my career as a project manager pointing out the pirate ships.
-I don't think I'm particularly brave.
-I think I'm just more clear that *not* pointing out the pirate ships and not dealing with them will not work as a strategy.
+I'm not brave.
+But I am clear that *not* pointing out the pirate ships and not dealing with them will not work as a strategy.
 Once you've realised this - that keeping quiet when you see a problem is going to sink a project - it no longer becomes a real option.

+But still, you have to find a way of bringing up these problems that doesn't attack the status of your boss.
+This seems to be a variation on the idea - nobody seems to be entirely sure where the quote originates - "Culture eats strategy for breakfast."

+Another way of thinking this (I wish I had known this 10 of 15 years ago) is this.

+>> If you try to use the severity of the situation as a way of challenging the hierarchy.
+The hierarchy will win, no matter what the cost to the organisation.
+Even if it means that the project will fail.

 When you're looking at project management methodologies, it's worth looking for the ones that *do* publicise trouble.
 For me the one that does this most is Scrum.
 Another method that shows up where there are problems is Kanban.
 Kanban's idea of visualising the work in progress, and where it is in the process is extremely powerful.
 Scrum is good at throwing up problems like "We can't access the office" or "The database that we're suppose to interface with doesn't exist."
 Kanban is good at throwing up problems like "Half the work in the system is waiting for answers to questions from a senior stakeholder."
 Most commonly, Kanban also shows "Work is taking so long to get from started to finished because there is just too much work in the system."

 As we discussed in the introduction, there is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
 I'm keeping my word.
 But notice I'm not saying that I'll show you how delivering these projects is a walk in the park or a day at the beach.
 It might not be.

+In conclusion then, what should you do?
+Well, if you're the project manager on a project, you should look for agreed activity.
+When you find it, you should look for the pirate ships, the real problems that his low conflict, low impact work is hiding.

+When you find the pirate ships, you need to fix what you can in the team.
+But you also need to find ways of bringing these problems to the attention of your boss in a way that doesn't threaten their status, and perhaps even enhances it.

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
 It needs an ability to talk about the real problems.
 It also needs the ability to be understanding when people call you names.
 They will call you "Negative," or "pessimist," or "unprofessional."
 Even if they aren't likely to actually shoot you.
 But there are two good reasons why you still should do it.